Ghouta's doctors forced to use expired drugs to treat injured

 (CNN)The devastation wrought in Eastern Ghouta by a relentless bombardment by the Syrian regime has forced doctors to use expired drugs and scramble for water as the number of dead reached 300 in three days, medics and activists said.

-The intensified bombardment in recent weeks of Eastern Ghouta, an area outside Damascus that has been besieged by the regime of Bashar al-Assad for years, has drawn international condemnation.
+The intensified bombardment of Eastern Ghouta, an area outside Damascus that has been besieged by the regime of Bashar al-Assad for years, drew international condemnation.
 Amnesty International said "flagrant war crimes" were being committed on an "epic scale" there, and the UN children's agency UNICEF published a symbolic blank statement, saying in a footnote there were "no words" to describe the suffering of children.

 UN Secretary-General Antonio Guterres described it as "hell on Earth."

-The latest onslaught has prompted warnings that the Assad regime, which is backed by the Russian military, is preparing to crush the rebel-held enclave.
+The onslaught has prompted warnings that the Assad regime, which is backed by the Russian military, is preparing to crush the rebel-held enclave.

+In a statement condemning the attacks, the White House singled out Russia's support for the Syrian regime.
+"Assad and his deplorable regime must stop committing additional atrocities and must not be further abetted by backers in Moscow and Tehran," it said.

+The Russian military conceded that conditions on the ground were a "critical humanitarian" situation but claimed talks to resolve the conflict had been "derailed."

-The Russian military said Wednesday "illegal armed formations" have ignored calls "to stop fighting and lay down their arms" in Eastern Ghouta and are preventing civilians from leaving the conflict zone.
+Syria says it is targeting terrorist groups in the area and Moscow said "illegal armed formations" had ignored calls "to stop fighting and lay down their arms."
+It claimed they were preventing civilians from leaving the conflict zone.

 Nearly 400,000 people are trapped in Eastern Ghouta, many of them in desperate need of humanitarian aid, according to the United Nations.
-In a statement, the Russian military called the conditions on the ground in Eastern Ghouta a "critical humanitarian" situation and said talks to resolve the conflict have been "derailed."

-Some people are returning home, though.
-Since Tuesday, the Russian military said, 219 people have returned home: 198 of them to Deir ez-Zor, nine returned to Damascus and 12 returned to Homs.

-Over the last 24 hours, some cases of ceasefire violations have been registered in the provinces of Latakia, Aleppo, Idlib, Homs and in the Eastern Ghouta, the suburbs of Damascus.

-In that same period, the Russian military said three ceasefire agreements have been signed with the settlements of al-Qasabiyah, Ureinba, and Stukh al-Dir, Idlib province.

 Once described as the "breadbasket" for Damascus, Eastern Ghouta is the same area that was the target of an alleged chemical attack in 2013, which activists say killed about 1,400 people.

 In recent days, families have retreated to makeshift underground shelters with limited food and water as they try to shelter from the intense bombardment.

-The Russian military said the Center for Reconciliation is working to stabilize the humanitarian situation in Syria.
-Citizens in Ayn al-Shiqaq, Latakia province, and Khatyn, Aleppo province, have received food supplies, clothes and bare necessities with total weight of more than 2 tons, the statement reads.
-Representatives of the Russian Center held a charity event in al-Tell, Damascus province, where people were given clothes.
-Citizens in Salkhiyah, Deir ez-Zor province, have received drinking water.

 Options are increasingly limited for those injured as the bombs, rockets and shells rain down.
-Twenty medical facilities have been targeted since Monday, according to tweets from SAMS, some of them with crude barrel bombs.
+Twenty medical facilities have been targeted since Monday, according to SAMS, some of them with crude barrel bombs.
 Of those facilities, four were completely destroyed and two have temporarily suspended their activities.
 SAMS lost three of its health workers in the strikes, it said.

 A volunteer medical worker in Eastern Ghouta, who gave an assumed name, Adam Aslan, fearing retribution by regime forces, told CNN he worked in Dar al-Shifa field hospital, one of the 13 facilities hit since Sunday.